joseliquetgonzalez/Reggaeton_Recommender_System/README.md

 ---
 The seed song list that I made from selected Reggaetón songs for this project can be downloaded [here](https://github.com/joseliquetgonzalez/Reggaeton_Recommender_System/blob/main/Seed_song_list.csv).

-As for the datasets to get songs recommended from, I used several public ones found in Kaggle: mainly the "[Spotify 1.2M+ Songs](https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs)" and "[Spotify Dataset 1921-2020, 600k+ Tracks](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks)", with occasional use of the "[Most Streamed Spotify Songs 2023](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023?resource=download)" dataset
+As for the datasets to get songs recommended from, I used several public ones found in Kaggle: mainly the "[Spotify Dataset 1921-2020, 600k+ Tracks](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks)", with occasional use of the "[Most Streamed Spotify Songs 2023](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023?resource=download)" dataset

 ## Data Breakdown
 ---